Is 8

 building and fat burning efforts.

-that Ive simply gained more time - because time is life!
-Almost
+Ive simply gained more time - because time is life!
+Almost every

-every person in the industrialized world today complains that they dont have
+person in the industrialized world today complains that they dont have enough

-enough time.
+time.
 Some people even say they dont have time to exercise.
-If thats
+If thats true, then

-hearing over and over again is that people who exercise regularly dont
+over and over again is that people who exercise regularly dont need as

-need as much sleep.
-Some of my busiest clients, including Wall Street
+much sleep.
+Some of my busiest clients, including Wall Street executives, gave

-executives, gave up one hour of sleep and used that time to exercise
+up one hour of sleep and used that time to exercise early in the

-early in the morning.
-After a brief adjustment period where some willpower was
+morning.
+After a brief adjustment period where some willpower was required,

-required, they found that they actually felt better on less sleep once the
+they found that they actually felt better on less sleep once the early morning

-early morning exercise had become a part of their lifestyle.
-According to
+exercise had become a part of their lifestyle.
+According to Kacper, "The

-Kacper, "The biggest antidote to feeling tired is exercise and movement, NOT
+biggest antidote to feeling tired is exercise and movement, NOT more

 So